mlavi/stageworkshop/documentation/bugs.md

   - @Michael workaround: py-nuclei?
     - ssh nutanix@10.21.78.39 'source /etc/profile; py-nuclei -u admin -p "password" image.list | grep acs'

+- Quick question - If I'm deploying the calm bootcamp from the curl script to an HPOC what workbook do i use with it?
 - ADC2 wonky
   - 2019-02-15 16:12:08|20294|pe_auth|Adjusted directory-url=ldap://10.42.23.40:389 because AOS-5.10.0.1 >= 5.9
 2019-02-15 16:12:08|20294|pe_auth|Configure PE external authentication